Neesay/EcosystemSimulator/README.md

 java SimulatorView
 ```

-You should see a Swing GUI window visualizing the simulation in real time.
+You should see a Swing GUI window visualising the simulation in real time.

 ---